 Obtaining Workers’ Compensation Benefits After a Crash

-The medical care and wage replacement benefits provided by workers’ compensation are available to any worker who suffers an injury, as long as he is an employee of the company and the injury occurs in the course of his job.
+The medical care and wage replacement benefits provided by workers’ comp are available to any worker who suffers an injury, as long as he is an employee of the company and the injury occurs in the course of his job.
 This can include injuries sustained in a car crash when driving on work-related business.
 Driving for a job can encompass many situations, including:

 - Making deliveries